juniorcammel/automaker/CUSTOM_CHANGES.md

 ## MCP Server Bug Fixes (2025-12-29)

-Three critical bugs in MCP server management have been fixed:
+Four critical bugs in MCP server management have been fixed (Bug #4 is CRITICAL for web mode):

 ### Bug #2: HTTP Error Handling (FIXED)